 The domicile is inviolable.
-Search may only be ordered within the forms and conditions provided for by the law.
+Search, arrest or questioning [interpellation] may only be ordered within the forms and conditions provided for by the law.

 Any person has a right to property.
 No one may be deprived of their property except for cause of public utility [and] under reserve of a just and prior indemnification.